Ganglee98/AAE6102-Assignment-1/README.md

-Figure 5 Velocity of the receiverusing EKF with pseudorange and Doppler measurements in open sky areas
+Figure 5 Velocity of the receiverusing EKF with pseudorange and Doppler measurements in open-sky areas

 ![image](https://github.com/user-attachments/assets/8ee22d15-fdeb-43fa-a9cb-15fae3ff2f2d)

-Figure 6 Positioning results in open-sky areas with pseudorange and Doppler measurements in open sky areas
+Figure 6 Positioning results in open-sky areas (left) and urban canyons (right) with pseudorange and Doppler measurements